 The Birthday Cake arrives in cinemas and on digital from July 16th through Signature Entertainment.

-Have you ever walked past a small artisan cake shop where all their products line the windows?
-The soft, bouncy cakes, glistening chocolate and thick double cream, calling to you like a sugar angel from on high.
-Soon, the allure becomes too much to handle, and before you know it, you are walking through the door, card in hand for a delicious purchase.
-As you order the cake, you are full of optimism and excitement.
-And as you leave, your treat in hand, you look forward to savouring its delights.
-But, as you arrive home and unwrap your tasty treat, you realise it no longer seems as lovely as it did in the shop.
-And as you bite into it, the cake that looked so delicious is a tasteless disappointment.
+Have you ever walked past a small artisan cake shop where all their products line the window, the soft, bouncy cakes, glistening chocolate, and thick double cream calling to you like a sugar angel from on high?
+Before long, the allure becomes too much, and you find yourself walking through the door, card in hand for a delicious purchase.
+As you order, you are full of optimism and excitement, and as you leave, your treat in hand, you look forward to savouring its delights.
+But, when you arrive home and unwrap your tasty treat, you realise it no longer seems as lovely as it did in the shop, and as you bite into it, the cake that looked so delicious is a tasteless disappointment.
 Like that alluring cake in the window, Director Jimmy Giannopoulos’ The Birthday Cake looked promising but failed to rise in the oven.